webpack-contrib/install-webpack-plugin/README.md

 build script & server just to install a dependency you didn't know you needed until now.

-Instead, use `require` or `import` how you normally would and `npm install` will happen automatically between reloads.
+Instead, use `require` or `import` how you normally would and `npm install` will happen automatically install missing dependencies between reloads.

 ### Usage